Glossary of Accounting Terms for School Boards

 • Budget

 A budget is a financial plan that outlines a school's expected income and expenses over a specific period, typically a year.
-It helps the school board allocate resources effectively by estimating how much money will be coming in and how it will be spent on various activities, programs, and projects.
+It helps the school board allocate resources effectively by estimating how much money will be coming in and how it will be spent on various activities, programmes, and projects.
 Essentially, a budget serves as a roadmap for financial decision-making, ensuring that your school's financial resources are managed wisely and in alignment with its goals and priorities.

 • Creditors